From the Bloomberg Business Online News Site December 2013

 A plan to build the world’s longest single-track monorail through the pristine forests and rivers of New Zealand’s Fiordland is pitting growth advocates against environmentalists.

-STORY: Green Groups Get a Big Win in the Palm Oil Wa
+STORY: Green Groups Get a Big Win in the Palm Oil Wars

 The monorail clash underscores a broader debate over the nation’s economic future.
 Prime Minister John Key’s center-right National Party government wants increased tourism, infrastructure and resource exploration to diversify an economy reliant on dairy farming and construction.
 With an election due next year, the main opposition Labour Party is likely to ally with the pro-environment Green Party to boost its chances of governing, putting some plans in jeopardy.